IRC Program Summary

 The IRC gratefully acknowledges the funding support that has made the program possible.

-• The IRC was initiated using joint funding provided by an external grant from Merck and the AAAS and by Rose-Hulman; the external grant provided funds from 2004 – 2006.
+The IRC was initiated using joint funding provided by an external grant from Merck and the AAAS and by Rose-Hulman; the external grant provided funds from 2004 through 2006.

-• Major support for the IRC for the period of 2007 – 2009 was provided by the Lilly Endowment.
+Major support for the IRC for the period of 2007 through 2009 was provided by the Lilly Endowment.

-• Major support for the IRC for 2010 through 2012 is provided by three separate grants from Edwards Lifesciences.
+Major support for the IRC for 2010 through 2013 is provided by four separate grants from Edwards Lifesciences.